carbon-language/carbon-lang/docs/design/functions.md

 A function with only a signature and no body is a function declaration, or forward declaration.
 When the body is a present, it's a function definition.
-The body introduces nested scopes which may contain local local variable declarations.
+The body introduces nested scopes which may contain local variable declarations.

 ## Function definitions